Home

 Jonathan Torres, TAM Team Manager, Mailgun

-Our recommendation is to set up both SPF and DKIM as the bare minimum to protect your sender identity and your deliverability and start taking steps towards DMARC authentication.
+Our recommendation is to set up all three authentications if you are a bulk sender to protect your sender identity and your deliverability.
 Here’s how to go about it.

 New email authentication requirements